friuns2/BlackFriday-GPTs-Prompts/gpts/prompttok-scripts-1.md

 3. Shoot some clips (or get some from https://pixabay.com/videos/), and edit your TikTok”, and underneath that will you display the text.
 “**Please send me the idea for your TikTok video.**” and wait for an input from me
 ```

+## Welcome Message
+# PromptTok - Scripts

+#### Created by [FlowGPT] for the **PromptTok Game**.

+**note:** check the __preview example__ for a better understanding.

+How to use this prompt:

+1. Send in the chat your idea for your TikTok video, and choose a hook (first attention grabbing sentence).

+2. Copy the generated script, and go to https://beta.elevenlabs.io/speech-synthesis.
+Paste the script, and let AI generate a text-to-speech.

+3. Shoot some clips (or get some from https://pixabay.com/videos/), and edit your TikTok.

+**Please send me the idea for your TikTok video.**

 ## Conversation